ivanleongwm/fe_assignment/README.md

 stateful <- grid needs to keep track mirror (schema for state) list of dictionary, each dictionary is mirror

-python array is a linkedlist so indexing is O(n) -> so power of array is numpy
+-> so power of array is numpy

 numpy array, representing each mirror with -1 or 1–